timfoley/4dollarMarkdown/4dollarsCookBook.md

 Bake for 6 to 8 minutes or until the calzones are golden-brown on the outside.
 Be careful when you bite into them—they’ll be hot!

-## Broccoli, Egg, and Chedday Empanadas
+## Broccoli, Egg, and Cheddar Empanadas
 - MAKES TWELVE
 - $7.50 TOTAL $0.60 / EMPANADA